amberstar/State/README.md

 `git submodule add https://github.com/STLabs/State.git`
 2. Open the State folder and drag and drop the State.xcodeproj into the file navigator of your workspace.

-3. In Xcode, select the project icon to open the target window and select your host target that will use State.
+3. In Xcode, select the project icon to opefn the target window and select your host target that will use State.

 4. Select the "Build Phases" tab in the target configuration window.